 The Quake Pro League (QPL) is active in Asia, Europe, South America, and North America.
 It benefitted from a huge boom in attention following its limited 2018 release, then went on to nab awards at the Gamers’ Choice Awards, including the ‘fan-favorite shooter game’.
 So, why haven’t more gamers heard of Quake Champions or played it?
 The game is currently offered on a free-to-play model, which hasn’t been able to compete with other FPSs.

 Players have found it less engaging than similar titles—which hasn’t boded well for the official eSports league.
-Still, how does the game support an ongoing QPL will such a lackluster greeting from fans—especially when the opposite is true of a game like MVCI?
-For Quake, there seems to be a very vested interest from Bethesda Gaming to turn it into a global triumph.
+Still, how does the game support an ongoing QPL with such a lackluster greeting from fans—especially when the opposite is true of a game like MVCI?
+For Quake, Bethesda Gaming seems to have a very vested interest in turning it into a global triumph.